eboatwright/kayak/README.md

-# UNDER CONSTRUCTION!!!
- Come back in a few days!

 # R U Tired Of ECS?
  A non ECS "Game Engine" for Rust and Macroquad!<br><br>
  Are you tired of ECS?
 Well you're in luck!<br>